noiseprotocol/noise_spec/noise.md

  old keys against future compromises, and also allows cacheing old keys in case of out-of-order messages.

- * **DH ratcheting**: Ephemeral public keys can be exchanged and mixed into a "root" session.
-This allows implementing an Axolotl-like ratchet, where receiving and sending sessions are derived from the root session via `Split()` calls.

 7. Protocol names
 ==================